Open-Data-Product-Initiative/v4.1/source/includes/_sla.md

 | **timeToNotify** | Once you see a problem, how much time do you need to notify your users? |
 | **timeToRepair** | How long do you need to fix the issue once it is detected? |
 | **emailResponseTime** | How long do you need to respond to email support requests? |

-**Structure notes:** The SLA object is divided into 2 parts: declarative and executable.
-Declarative part defines the dimensions and aimed/intended SLA levels in defined unit.
-Executable part contains the machine-readable "as code" rules to validate SLA dimensions.
-The code inside _spec_ element is intended to be injected as in supporting SLA monitoring platforms in their defined format and structure.

-The SLA object is general in nature and should be enough for common (80%) use cases.
-Note that you can make extensions to the standard with "x-" mechanism in order to fulfill any industry specific needs.
-The ["Specification extensions"](#specification-extensions) section provides details on how to use this feature.

-Also basic email and phone support information can be expressed inside the SLA component.

 No mandatory attributes at the moment.
 Optional attributes are listed in own table and an example is given in the right column.